 We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 Stepping out of the realms of myth and into the inconveniences of reality, the truth is that we all can fall victim to this situation ourselves.
-Except in the modern world, this unfortunate situation presents itself not as melted wax wings but as our favorite possessions, be they pets, kites, or in the present time, even expensive drones.
+Unfortunately, except in the modern world, this miserable situation presents itself not as melted wax wings but as our favorite possessions, be they pets, kites, or in the present time, even expensive drones.

 You have nothing to worry about but your fantastic drone and a sky full of promises.
 Until.
 The unthinkable happens.
 Both your drone and good mood come to a halt, and you find it stuck in a tree.